Best Screen for UST Projectors: Buyer's Guide Tested

 Frequently Asked Questions

-What is the difference between ALR and CLR screens for UST projectors?
+What is the difference between ALR and CLR screens?

 Is the AWOL Vision C100 or the Elite Screens SB120WH2 better for a living room?